isomerpages/astar-nrp/_learningcorner/1-roboticists.md

 This page is dedicated to the list of useful resources for the learning and sharing of the technicalities of robotics.

 ## Disclaimer
-NRP would be in no way promoting any of the resources below.
-The resources serve as a means for aspiring/existing roboticists be it students, engineers, professionals, who are interested in robotics but have no idea where to start from, to refer t.
+NRP does not own and would be in no way promoting any of the resources below.
+The resources serve as a means for learning, for aspiring/existing roboticists be it students, engineers, professionals, who are interested in robotics but have no idea where to start from.

 ### Linux